A publication of The Colorado Trust

 Español Menu

-Hotels, resorts, condos and other housing dot the base of Mount Warner and Steamboat Ski Resort on Wednesday, Sept.
+Hotels, resorts, condos and other housing dot the base of Mount Werner and Steamboat Ski Resort on Wednesday, Sept.
 18, 2024, in Steamboat Springs, Colo.
 The town has not kept up pace building homes with a growing population, leading to a housing affordability crisis.
 Photo by Eli Imadali / Special to The Colorado Trust

 Housing